Android SDK quick start

 Note

-The SDK can be configured to work with different cluster by setting a third initialization parameter to baseUrl : 'https://api.transmitsecurity.io/risk-collect/' for US, or 'https://api.eu.transmitsecurity.io/' for EU or baseUrl : 'https://api.ca.transmitsecurity.io/' for Canada.
+The SDK can be configured to work with different cluster by setting a third initialization parameter to `baseUrl : 'https://api.transmitsecurity.io/risk-collect/'` for US, or `'https://api.eu.transmitsecurity.io/'` for EU, `baseUrl : 'https://api.ca.transmitsecurity.io/'` for Canada, or `baseUrl : 'https://api.au.transmitsecurity.io/'` for Australia, , or `baseUrl : 'https://<your_custom_domain>'` if you're using one.

 SDK session

-Start an SDK session and obtain a session token after SDK initialization and prior to triggering events, and persist it on your backend.
-This step is optional for client-side integration but strongly recommended as it allows to transition to the backend integration—a session token is needed to trigger events from the backend and binds user's interactions to their device.
+Start an SDK session and obtain a device session token after SDK initialization and prior to triggering events, and persist it on your backend.
+This step is optional for client-side integration but **strongly recommended** as it allows to transition to the [backend integration](/guides/risk/quick_start_backendapi)—a device session token is needed to trigger events from the backend and binds user's interactions to their device.

 TSAccountProtection.getSessionToken(object : ISessionTokenCallback {